 Before you hop on the ferry to Peng Chau, take a look at my Hong Kong solo travel guide.
 I included a lot of useful travel information and other Hong Kong attractions.

-• You can see everything on Peng Chau Island in 1 day.
+- You can see everything on Peng Chau Island in 1 day.
 The small island has an area of 0.99 square kilometres and a perimeter of 5km.

-• Best day to go to Peng Chau:
+- Best time to visit Peng Chau:

 How to get to Peng Chau Island

-Central to Peng Chau Ferry
+1. Central to Peng Chau Ferry

-Cheung Chau to Peng Chau Ferry
+2. Cheung Chau to Peng Chau Ferry

 There are inter-island ferries that can take you to Peng Chau as well.
 The inter-island ferries take passengers from Cheung Chau via Chi Ma Wan and Mui Wo and finally, to Peng Chau.
 The ferries are not as frequent so make sure to check the schedule before you plan your day.

-Peng Chau Island Itinerary Map
+Peng Chau Island Itinerary: Summary & Map

 Starting from Peng Chau Ferry Pier, walk north on Peng Chau Family Trail, around the perimeter of the northern end of the island.